Kiki Bertens: 2013–2015

-2016: Fed Cup SF, second WTA title and first Grand Slam semifinal
+2016: WTA Tour title and a major semifinal

 Bertens started the year in Auckland, where she entered the main draw as a qualifier.
 She lost in the first round to Barbora Strýcová.
 At the Hobart International, she reached the quarterfinal, losing there to Dominika Cibulková.
 She lost in the first round of the Australian Open to Laura Siegemund.

 Bertens then earned two important wins in the Fed Cup tie against Russia, beating Ekaterina Makarova and Svetlana Kuznetsova.
 They ended up beating the 2015 finalists.
 After that, Bertens had early defeats in Acapulco (losing to Naomi Osaka in the first round) and in Monterrey (losing in the last round of the qualifying to Pauline Parmentier).
 After entering Indian Wells' main draw as a qualifier, she lost in the first round to CoCo Vandeweghe.
 Prior to the Miami Open, she played at the San Antonio Open where she reached the round of 16.
 Then, in Miami, she once again reached the main draw through qualifying and earned wins over Zheng Saisai and No. 25 seed Anastasia Pavlyuchenkova before retiring in the third set in her third-round match against Angelique Kerber.

 Playing for the Netherlands at the Fed Cup semifinals against France, Bertens kept her winning streak by beating Caroline Garcia and Kristina Mladenovic, both in straight sets; nonetheless, it was not enough as France won the tie in the doubles decider.
 After that, she started her clay-court season with a semifinals run in Rabat, only losing to Marina Erakovic.

 At Nuremberg, Bertens won her second WTA singles title by defeating Mariana Duque Mariño in the final in straight sets.
 In the second round, she had defeated top-seeded Roberta Vinci which was her first win against a top-10 player.
 And it was her first title since 2012.
 She also won the doubles title alongside Johanna Larsson.